You’re not alone; 4,359 federal employees booked their free review.

-- Effective April 20, 2024: Additional general wage increase for CCAs.
+- Effective April 20, 2024: Additional general wage increase for CCAs

-- Effective June 8, 2024: Adjustments based on pay table changes.
+- Effective June 8, 2024: Adjustments based on pay table changes

-- Effective July 20, 2024: New COLA applied to CCA hourly rates.
+- Effective July 20, 2024: COLA applied to CCA hourly rates

-These increases will be reflected in paychecks starting August 10, 2025, which covers Pay Period 17 (July 20–August 2).
+These increases were reflected in paychecks starting August 10, 2025, covering Pay Period 17 (July 20–August 2).

 CCA Pay Table Changes: